What is the purpose of fireplace tools?

 - Controlling the fire.
 That means to make fires that are too small bigger and to make fires that are too big smaller.
 Previously, when the fire was used for cooking, the height of the fire had to be adapted to the preparation of the dishes.
-Now, safety is a key factor for keeping a fire under control.
+Today, safety and sustainability are key factors for keeping a fire under control.
 Good fireplace tools are important for preventing fire spread.
 In addition, a quietly burning fire produces the least particulates.

 - Decorative function.
 An old and antique fireplace tool is often beautifully made and testifies to great craftsmanship.
 These artworks can beautify any hearth, including a gas fireplace, wood stove or a hearth that is not used.

 What types of fireplace tools are there?

 The most essential fireplace tools in a fireplace set are the following:

 - Fireplace tongs